 Forum: Congressional Candidates Positions on Climate Change | Elections

-Our top scientific institutions, the U.S. military, NASA, NOAA, and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels.
-Many leaders in Congress are also spreading disinformation and confusion about the climate.
+Our top scientific institutions, the U.S. military, NASA, NOAA, and other credible experts say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Arkansas in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 U.S. Senate - Updated January 25, 2018